f4z3r/gruvbox-material.nvim/README.md

     italics = true,           -- enable italic comments },
   background = {
-    transparent = false,      -- set the background to transparent }, float = {
+    transparent = false,      -- set the background to be opaque }, float = {
     force_background = false, -- force background on floats even when background.transparent is set